Plastic Render Beads

 These are the beads installed on corners – the places that get hit, scraped, or knocked the most.
 The bead sits on the corner like a protective shell and gives a perfectly straight line to follow with render.
 It keeps corners crisp instead of crumbly.

-2. Plastic Stop Beads
+2. Plastic stop beads

 A stop bead is what builders use when the render needs to end cleanly.
 It acts like a “full stop” for the coat.
 They are found around door frames, window edges, or anywhere the render should not continue.
 They keep the edges neat so the finish does not look messy or overrun.